netsec-ethz/rains/design-scalable-signature-updates.md

 - DDoS filtering service in front of RAINS server (per AS max sending rate, history based) [Benjamin Rothenberger]

+## Signing system

+There are several options how to build a signing system.
+The easiest way is to store or generate the signing key on the same machine that is also used to sign and push the assertions to the authoritative servers.
+It is simple to maintain but also less challenging for an attacker to tamper with the system.
+For highly important keys such a deployment is obviously not sufficient and much stricter rules on who, why, when, where and how can access the keys are necessary.
+As an example we can look at the DNSSEC root key which is redundantly stored at two secure facilities in the United States in hardware security modules (HSM) [6].
+A simpler, cheaper, less efficient approach with similar security guarantees was proposed by Matsumoto et. al. [7] and improved in Fabian Murer's master thesis [8].
+They are using commodity hardware in a observable touch-less environment.

 ## Benchmarking signing

 The largest zone is '.com' with 134M registered domains.
-Next comes china's '.cn' with 21.4M entries.
-Switzerland's '.ch' zone has a bit more than 2 Million domains.
+Next up is china's '.cn' with 21.4M entries.
+Switzerland's '.ch' zone has a bit more than 2 Million domains [5].

-Signing is currently done with just one core on my machine with 2.9GHz.
-We were using a benchmark to determine the time it takes an authority to sign a zonefile.
-We have two zonefiles containing 100'000 and 1'000'000 entries similar in content to what we expect a zone to have.
+The benchmarks are run on a single machine using only one core with 2.9GHz.
+The signing key and the assertions to sign are pre-loaded from files before the measurements are stared.
+We want to determine the time it takes an authority to sign a zonefile.
+We have several zonefiles containing entries similar in content to what we expect a zone to have which vary in the number of entries.
+The 'Total' column states the amount of time it takes a zone to sign all assertions, all shards and the zone.

 | nofAssertions | assert/shard | Assertions [s] | Shards [s] | Zone [s] | Total [s] |
 | -------------:|-------------:|---------------:|-----------:|---------:|----------:|